 Cloud-based solutions offer a different approach when having control over your system.
 By opting for a cloud version of Business Central, the environment is managed by Microsoft, you just access a management console.

 On-premise solutions are usually more suitable for larger businesses and organisations which handle highly sensitive data and are required to provide higher levels of security to their systems and their data.
 With security being a primary concern for many businesses, on-premise solutions offer a more secure and reliable environment although it is worth noting that cloud security continues to vastly improve.

-The number one concern for businesses surrounding cloud solutions has been mainly focused around security.
-Many mainstream security breaches have been associated with cloud services in the past which has reduced the amount of cloud services being deployed.
-Although this may be the case, year on year cloud security continues to improve and offer businesses a higher level of security as new technology becomes more widely available.
+The number one concern for businesses surrounding cloud solutions has been mainly focused on security.
+Many mainstream security breaches have been associated with cloud services in the past which has reduced the number of cloud services being deployed.
+Although this may be the case, year-on-year cloud security continues to improve and offer businesses a higher level of security as new technology becomes more widely available.